 2. Gelatin medium

-The gelatin medium can be also used to make media to support the growth of oyster mushroom mother cultures (Figure 2), although they do not grow as well on gelatin medium as they do on PDA medium.
-It is relatively easy to purchase and make gelatin medium compared to PDA.
-Below is the protocol to make gelatin medium.
+The gelatin medium can be also used to make media to support the growth of oyster mushroom mother cultures (Figure 2), although Oyster mushroom fungi (Pleurotus spp.) do not grow as well on gelatin medium as they do on PDA medium.
+It is relatively easy to purchase in public or online stores and make gelatin medium compared to PDA.
+Below is the protocol for gelatin medium preparation.